This Is the Six: Release and promotion

 On 3 April 2012, Daniel P. Carter premiered the track "Dead Behind the Eyes" on BBC Radio 1 – subsequently playing it twice in the same show due to high demand.
 Later that day, While She Sleeps released a music video and free download for the track on the Kerrang! website.
 On 17 April, Carter premiered the title track "This Is the Six" on his BBC Radio 1 show.
 Alongside a music video, the track was released as the first single from the album on 13 May 2012.
 The following day, the single was played by Fearne Cotton and Nick Grimshaw on their respective BBC Radio 1 shows.
-In contrast to their appearances on Carter's show (which is broadcast between 12:00am and 2:00am) this was not the first time While She Sleeps had been played on national radio during the day, as Alex Baker played them on national radio during the day.
+In contrast to their appearances on Carter's show (which is broadcast between 12:00 am and 2:00 am) this was not the first time While She Sleeps had been played on national radio during the day, as Alex Baker played them on national radio during the day.
 Their appearance on Cotton's show was met with a mixed reception from her listeners.
 Bassist Mackenzie said in an interview "it was weird for something that heavy to be played at about 11:30am" and that it "split the country", drummer Savage added that they "kind of liked how much it pissed [some] people off".
 On 25 June, Carter premiered the track "Seven Hills" on his BBC Radio 1 show, and on 5 July he premiered "Love at War" while sitting in for Zane Lowe's show.
 This Is the Six was originally scheduled for release on 6 August 2012, however it was postponed and released on 13 August 2012 through Search and Destroy Records.